vangelisv/thea/Reasoning_using_Thea.md

 cat(mr_whiskers).
 ```

-See owl2_to_prolog_dlp.pl module documentation for details.
+See `owl2_to_prolog_dlp.pl` module documentation for details.

 This is useful for reasoning over ABoxes (individual), but not TBoxes.

-A tabled prolog is recommended here, to avoid non-termination.
+A tabled Prolog is recommended here, to avoid non-termination.

 The second approach can actually be further subdivided depending on
 whether backward chaining or a tabled prolog is used.

-If you are using a tabled prolog (e.g. Yap or XSB), you can use the
+If you are using a tabled prolog, you can use the module
-module owl2_reasoner_rules.pl which defines rules such as this:
+`owl2_reasoning_rules.pl` which defines rules such as this:

 ```
 subClassOf(X,Y) :- subClassOf(X,Z),subClassOf(Z,Y).
 ```

-If you are using SWI-Prolog, you can use owl2_basic_reasoner.pl which
+The module `owl2_basic_reasoner.pl` provides backwards chaining rules
-has backwards chaining rules.
-Caveat emptor: this module is
+for Prolog implementations without tabling.
+Caveat emptor: this module
-experimental, liable to change and could be non-terminating.
+is experimental, liable to change and could be non-terminating.
 See the
 module docs for details.

-Another implementation is provided in owl2_rl_rules.pl.
+Another implementation is provided in `owl2_rl_rules.pl`.
 The module
 implements OWL RL Rules with simple forward and backward chaining engines
 See more in module documentation